 It’s been awhile since the last installment of this series (lots more to come), but this one should be fairly straightforward.
 2 Kings 2:23–24 tells of the prophet Elisha calling a curse down upon a group of “children” (KJV), “youths” (NIV), “boys,” (NRSV/ESV), or “lads” (NASB), resulting in two bears (she-bears, if you must) mauling forty two of them.
 Here’s the passage:

 “And [Elisha] went up from there to Bethel.
 While he was on his way, young juveniles* came out from the city and mocked him, saying, ‘Go up, bald-head!
 Go up, bald-head!’
 When he turned back and saw them, he cursed them in the name of YHWH.
-Then two female bears came out from the forest and mauled forty two of those juveniles.”
+Then two female bears came out from the forest and mauled forty two of those juveniles.

-* The Hebrew word underlying what I have translated “juveniles” is notoriously difficult to translate in this context.
+Note: the Hebrew word underlying what I have translated “juveniles” is notoriously difficult to translate in this context.
 The word can mean “child,” “servant,” “young man,” or several other possibilities, depending on the context.
 For example, it is used of the “young man” Absalom (1 Sam 18:5) and a group of 400 Amalekite warriors 1 Sam 30:17.
-The generally agreed meaning is that it is used of a young man (& can include females in the plural) who is not yet betrothed, setting the range from a mere boy to a young warrior.
+The generally agreed meaning is that it is used of a young male (& can include females in the plural) who is not yet betrothed, setting the range from a mere boy to a young warrior.
 This passage uses the additional adjective “little” or “young” in the first case, which may tilt the meaning more towards the “children” end of the spectrum, but it’s certainly not clear.
 I’ve chosen the somewhat clunky “juveniles” to reflect this range, though the translation is admittedly less than ideal.

 A Difficult Passage